caiannello/WAV2VGM/README.md

   - There should be some settings to tweak to affect the conversion.

+  - The output files are much bigger than they really need to be.
+(Lots of redundancy in the insructions sent to the OPL3, e.g. the same frequency being sent repeatedly, even if it hasn't changed.)

   - The quality of the output could be HUGELY BETTER: The resynthesis method currently only contains pure sine waves (1-operator, basically), rather than any of the advanced features offered in OPL3 juch as 2-op, 4-op, percussion modes, vibrato, tremolo,